45 Work, employment and industrial relations policy

 The state

-The latter include the federal department responsible for employment relations (in 2019, Jobs and Small Business), the labour inspectorate (in 2019, called the Fair Work Ombudsman), Safe Work Australia, and the Australian Building and Construction Commission (ABCC).
-In addition, there are quasi-judicial bodies including the industrial tribunal (in 2019, called the Fair Work Commission), the Australian Human Rights Commission, and the Remuneration Tribunal.
+The latter include the relevant federal department responsible for employment relations (presently the Department of Employment and Workplace Relations), the labour inspectorate (presently called the Fair Work Ombudsman) and Safe Work Australia.
+In addition there are quasi-judicial bodies including the industrial tribunal (presently called the Fair Work Commission), the Australian Human Rights Commission, and the Remuneration Tribunal.

 The state’s role has substantially varied over time.
-For most of the 20th century, Australian industrial relations operated within the conciliation and arbitration system.
+For most of the 20th century, Australian industrial relations had operated within the conciliation and arbitration system.
 That system originated in the 1890s, before the nation was federated, in response to bitter and costly disputes in several industries.
-Unions had strongly, but unsuccessfully, resisted cuts to wages and conditions.
+Unions had strongly but unsuccessfully resisted cuts to wages and conditions.
 Employers had been unwilling to participate in voluntary conciliation or arbitration, and bloodshed had occurred when employers, workers and law enforcement clashed.

-The minimum wage is set by the Fair Work Commission’s Expert Panel, taking effect from 1 July each year.
+The minimum wage is set by the Fair Work Commission’s Expert Panel, with effect from 1 July each year.
 The National Employment Standards are required by law to be provided to all employees.
-The NES and minimum wage applies to all employees as a ‘bottom floor’ set of minimum conditions.
+The NES and minimum wage apply to all employees as a ‘bottom floor’ set of minimum conditions.
 The NES includes provisions regarding:

 • maximum weekly hours